denis-beurive/linux-notes/bash.md

 #          whose name is passed through the third parameter.
 #
 # @param $1 the message of the question.
-# @param $2 the message to print if the user does not respond by "Oui" or "Non".
+# @param $2 the message to print if the user does not respond by "yes" or "no".
 # @param $3 the name of the variable that will be used to store the response.
 #           Please note: BASK functions don't allow return values to caller so we set variable using eval.
 #           This parameter's value cannot be set to "__response" !!!